 - For all Masters and Doctoral applicants, IMPART Fellowship awards are contingent upon formal acceptance in a relevant graduate program at a Canadian university.

-- For Postdoctoral Fellows IMPART Fellowship awards are contingent upon completion of PhD.
+- For Postdoctoral Fellows IMPART Fellowship awards are contingent upon completion of a PhD.

 - For Clinician Researchers IMPART Fellowship awards are contingent upon successful negotiation of research/training time with employer.